adult toy australian

 even start to include editing, sorting and putting them on my website.
-I have 2 girls who work for me and help keep kennels clean and puppies played with.
-Between the two girls, Dennis and me we usually spend about 30-35 hours a day at the kennel doing dog work.
+I have 3 people who work for me full time and help keep kennels clean and puppies played with.
+Between us, we usually spend about 30-35 hours a day at the kennel doing dog work.